manasvi1725/skin-cancer/README.md

 Results
 The model achieves significant accuracy in identifying different types of skin lesions.
 For detailed results and analysis, refer to the notebook.

+Webstite
+Can explore the website on the link below, has not been deployed yet so have to run flask in the backend.

 Contribution
 Feel free to contribute to this project by submitting pull requests.